mesosphere/marathon/docs/docs/metrics.md

 ## Prometheus reporter

-The Prometheus reporter can be enabled with `--metrics_prometheus` command-line flag.
-When enabled, metrics in the Prometheus format are available at `/metrics/prometheus`.
+The Prometheus reporter is enabled by default, and it can be disabled with `--disable_metrics_prometheus` command-line flag.
+Metrics in the Prometheus format are available at `/metrics/prometheus`.

 Dots and dashes in metric names are replaced with underscores.